omkarfadtare965/Practical_data_science/README.md

 ```

 - ___`AWS Glue`___ is a fully managed service from AWS designed for extract, transform, and load (ETL) tasks, automating processes such as data discovery, cataloguing, cleaning, and transformation.
 It simplifies ETL job creation and management through a graphical interface, allowing users to schedule and monitor jobs easily.
 AWS Glue seamlessly integrates with various AWS services like Amazon S3, Amazon RDS, and Amazon Redshift, facilitating efficient data integration and processing workflows across diverse data sources and formats.
-- ___`AWS Glue Crawler`___ AWS Glue Crawler is a tool provided within AWS Glue that automates the process of discovering and cataloguing data stored in different sources such as Amazon S3, databases, and data warehouses.
+- ___`AWS Glue Crawler`___ is a tool provided within AWS Glue that automates the process of discovering and cataloguing data stored in different sources such as Amazon S3, databases, and data warehouses.
 It scans these data sources, infers the schema of the data (i.e., its structure and format), and then creates metadata tables in the AWS Glue Data Catalog.
 This allows AWS users to easily access and query the data using AWS Glue ETL jobs or other AWS analytics services like Amazon Athena, Amazon Redshift Spectrum, and Amazon EMR.
 The AWS Glue Crawler simplifies the management of data cataloguing and ensures that metadata remains updated as new data is added or existing data changes, thereby supporting efficient data integration and processing workflows within AWS environments.
 - ___`AWS Glue Data Catalogue`___ serves as a central metadata repository within AWS, storing comprehensive metadata information about databases and tables across your AWS environment.
 It operates independently as a persistent metadata store, managing both structural and operational metadata for all data assets.
 This includes storing definitions for tables, partitions, and other relevant metadata components, providing a consolidated and unified view of your data assets.
 The AWS Glue Data catalogue integrates seamlessly with AWS Glue itself, leveraging its metadata for tasks such as Extract, Transform, and Load (ETL) jobs.
 Furthermore, other AWS services like Amazon Athena, Amazon Redshift Spectrum, and Amazon EMR utilize the AWS Glue Data catalogue for efficient querying and processing of data, ensuring consistent and reliable access to metadata across different AWS services and environments.
 - While AWS Glue uses the Data Catalog to store metadata, they serve different primary functions: AWS Glue executes ETL tasks, while the Data Catalog manages and stores metadata about those tasks and data assets.
 - ___`AWS Athena`___ is an interactive query service provided by Amazon Web Services (AWS) that allows you to analyze and query data stored in Amazon S3 using standard SQL.
 It enables you to run ad-hoc queries on large amounts of data without needing to set up or manage any infrastructure.
 Athena is serverless, meaning there is no need for provisioning or scaling of resources, and you pay only for the queries you run.
 It supports a wide range of data formats, including CSV, JSON, Parquet, and ORC, making it versatile for analyzing different types of data stored in S3.